gscbravo/scred/README.md

 ## About

 Simple web scraper for [Reddit](https://old.reddit.com), inspired by recent events.
-You input the name of a subreddit and then it will display the posts onto the terminal.
-Output is displayed in Markdown.
+You input the name of a subreddit and then it will return posts

-I'm considering turning this into a module instead of a terminal output program.

 Use responsibly, etc.